dominicm00/ham/docs/Language-specification.md

 - `+=`: append the list to the variables data, and set the variable to the result
 - `?=`: set the variable to the list if and only if the variable is unset or contains the empty list

-The optional `on <targets>` form sets the target-local variable instead of the global variable.
+The optional `'on' targets` form scopes the variable to be target-local.

-The optional `local` form only sets the variable within the current scope.
+The optional `'local'` form scopes the variable to the current block.

-The `local` and `on <targets>` form are mutually exclusive; including them both in an assignment is an error.
+The `'local'` and `'on' targets` form are mutually exclusive; including them both in an assignment is an error.

 **Examples:**
 ```text